nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 compile `ahash` or `fxhash` in release mode, no matter what crate I'm compiling on my system, because I know that the performance of it will just always matter.

-And I know you've been-- were surprised that there was such a thing as a system wide cargo config in the first place.
+And I know you've been— were surprised that there was such a thing as a system wide cargo config in the first place.
 And I think this is worth pointing out too.
 So, in your in your configuration directory for cargo, which from memory is, like, `/home/.cargo/config.toml`, there are a bunch of different